 We included patients aged or under 40 years old regardless of the indication for THA, while patients above 40 years old, revision THA, and patients with incomplete data or follow-ups were excluded.
 Of 120 primary THAs performed during the study period, 29 patients met the inclusion criteria, and 25 were eligible for final inclusion.

-All patients underwent preoperative radiographic evaluation, including an Anterior-Posterior (AP) view of the pelvis (showing both hips) and AP and lateral views of the affected hip to confirm the diagnosis and perform preoperative planning, including assessing the leg length differences (LLD) by measuring the perpendicular distance from the inter-teardrop or the inter-ischial line to a fixed point at the middle of the lesser trochanter bilaterally.
+All patients underwent preoperative radiographic evaluation, including an anteroposterior (AP) view of the pelvis (showing both hips) and AP and lateral views of the affected hip to confirm the diagnosis and perform preoperative planning, including assessing the leg length discrepancy (LLD) by measuring the perpendicular distance from the inter-teardrop or the inter-ischial line to a fixed point at the middle of the lesser trochanter bilaterally.

 All patients were operated upon by two senior surgeons under spinal anesthesia through either a posterolateral or modified direct lateral approach at the surgeons’ discretion.
 The fixation types (cementless, cemented, or hybrid) were chosen based on the preoperative planning and the intraoperative surgeons’ decision.